Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-where $L_{n}$ are the Virasoro generators introduced in the previous section in the context of String Theory.
-In the quantum theory they will satisfy the central extension of the Virasoro algebra
+where $L_{n}$ are the Virasoro generators introduced in eq.~\eqref{eq:TzzTbzbz_virasoro_gen} in the context of string theory.
+Quantum mechanically, they satisfy the central extension of the Virasoro algebra

 where $c$ is called the central charge.
-It is easy to see that $L_{\pm 1}$ and $L_{0}$ form an $SL(2,{\bf C})$ subalgebra.
-From (\ref{commutator}) we can determine the commutator of a Virasoro generator with a primary field
+It is easy to see that~$L_{\pm 1}$ and~$L_{0}$ generate an $\mbox{SL}(2,\mathbb{C})$ subalgebra.
+From eq.~(\ref{commutator}) we also determine the commutator of a Virasoro generator with a primary field